 Allows you to enable or disable the logging of EFI Status Codes as OEM reserved type E0 (if not already converted to legacy).
+Configuration options: [Disabled] [Enabled]

 The following item only appears when Log EFI Status Code is set to [Enabled].